-Cloud Protection (MAPS) must be enabled to enable ASR rules
+Cloud Protection (MAPS) must be enabled to enable attack surface reduction rules

 Microsoft Defender Antivirus works seamlessly with Microsoft cloud services.
 These cloud protection services, also referred to as Microsoft Advanced Protection Service (MAPS), enhances standard real-time protection, arguably providing the best antivirus defense.
 Cloud protection is critical to preventing breaches from malware and a critical component of attack surface reduction rules.
 Turn on cloud-delivered protection in Microsoft Defender Antivirus.

-Microsoft Defender Antivirus components must be current versions for ASR rules
+Microsoft Defender Antivirus components must be current versions for attack surface reduction rules

 The following Microsoft Defender Antivirus component versions must be no more than two versions older than the most-currently-available version:

 - Microsoft Defender Antivirus Platform update version - Microsoft Defender Antivirus platform is updated monthly.